sharedstreets/speed-prediction/README.md

 ## Analysis Demo

 To demonstrate how these profiles can be used, a demo script is provided, called `demo.js`.
 This demo assumes you have downloaded and processed profiles for San Francisco, CA. The script will load each profile in succession, use OSRM to generate a predicted ETA for each control route, then output the data into a set of charts.
 These charts show how congestion changes over the course of a typical week across routes of interest.

+## License

+This code is provided under the MIT license.
+Note that this library uses OpenStreetMap data, licensed under the ODBL, as well as Uber Movement data, licensed under CC BY-NC 3.0 US.
+Both licenses require attribution and additional restrictions should be analyzed before using.